dayton-outar/shillings/docs/README.md

 ### Brokers

 - Ease of on-boarding new investors
-- Ease of tracking and trading fund-in and fund-out request.
-Showing and allowing communication between broker and investor at each stage of trading.
+- Ease of tracking fund-in and fund-out request
+- Showing and allowing communication between broker and investor at each stage of trading

 ### Listed Companies